genjax-dev/genjax-chi/docs/genjax/diff_jl.md

 ## To JIT or not to JIT

 [`Gen.jl`][gen.jl] is written in Julia, which automatically JITs everything. `GenJAX`, by virtue of being constructed on top of JAX, allows us to JIT JAX compatible code - but the JIT process is user directed.
-Thus, the idioms that are used to express inference code has a small diff compared to [`Gen.jl`][gen.jl] - inference algorithms normally accept some set of static arguments (like generative function instances) and return functions which close over these arguments, and can be jitted by the user.
-You can read a bit more about this in :doc:`inference/best_practices`.
+Thus, the idioms that are used to express and optimize inference code are necessarily different compared to [`Gen.jl`][gen.jl].
+In the inference standard library, you'll typically find algorithms implemented as dataclasses which inherit (and implement) the `jax.Pytree` interfaces.
+Implementing these interfaces allow usage of inference dataclasses and methods in jittable code - and, as a bonus, allow us to be specific about trace vs. runtime known values.

-In general, it's productive to enclose as much of a computation as possible in a :code:`jax.jit` block.
+In general, it's productive to enclose as much of a computation as possible in a `jax.jit` block.
 This can sometimes lead to long trace times.
 If trace times are ballooning, a common source is explicit for-loops (with known bounds, else JAX will complain).
 In these cases, you might look at [Advice on speeding up compilation time][jax speeding up compilation].
+We've taken care to optimize (by e.g. using XLA primitives) the code which we expose from GenJAX - but if you find something out of the ordinary, file an issue!

 [gen.jl]: https://github.com/probcomp/Gen.jl
 [jax speeding up compilation]: https://github.com/google/jax/discussions/3732